-Historic Perspective: The upward trend in the popularity of light trucks over cars has been steady since 2013, when only 2% of annual market share separated the two segments.17 and gas was over \$3.0018 a gallon.
+Historic Perspective: The upward trend in the popularity of light trucks over cars has been steady since 2013, when only 2% of annual market share separated the two segments. and gas was over \$3.00 a gallon.
 As fuel prices dropped below the \$3.00 mark in mid-September 2014, light truck sales began to take off - and never looked back.
-Gas prices since have averaged only \$2.68 a gallon (through October 2020) and when combined with increased fuel economy for light trucks, an increase of 4 mpg since 2013, the perfect conditions existed to continue fueling light truck market growth.19
+Gas prices since have averaged only \$2.68 a gallon (through October 2020) and when combined with increased fuel economy for light trucks, an increase of 4 mpg since 2013, the perfect conditions existed to continue fueling light truck market growth.

-ZEV Powertrain Sales (Updated 2/3)
+ZEV Powertrain Sales (Updated 3/3)

-Sales of zero emission vehicles (BEV, PHEV, & Fuel Cell) accounted for 2.9% of total vehicle sales in January 2021, up 2.7% from a year ago and 2.5% from December 2020.
-Sales of battery electric vehicles led the way for ZEVs, accounting for 2.1% of total sales, a jump from 1.8% from December 2020, but down from 2.3% in January 2020.
-Plug-in hybrids accounted for 0.8%, about double the percent from the same time last year and slightly higher than the 0.7% December number.20
+Sales of zero emission vehicles (BEV, PHEV, & Fuel Cell) accounted for 2.5% of total vehicle sales in February 2021, up from 1.3% from a year ago but down 0.4% from January 2021.
+Sales of battery electric vehicles led the way for ZEVs, accounting for 1.6% of total sales, almost double the 0.83% the electric cars represented in February 2020.
+Plug-in hybrids accounted for 0.84%, about two and a half times the percent from the same time last year and slightly higher than the 0.54% December number.

 Credit Suisse: "For all the hype around EV euphoria, we still haven't seen the inflection in the US.
-YTD BEV+PHEV sales in the US are down ~12% y/y, outpacing the industry decline of -17%...albeit EV sales in the last 3 months are up 20%+ y/y; BEV+PHEV have accounted for 2.0% of vehicle sales YTD."21
+YTD BEV+PHEV sales in the US are down ~12% y/y, outpacing the industry decline of -17%...albeit EV sales in the last 3 months are up 20%+ y/y; BEV+PHEV have accounted for 2.0% of vehicle sales YTD."

-Seasonally Adjusted Annual Rates (Updated 2/3)
+Seasonally Adjusted Annual Rates (Updated 3/3)